 Foundation, Concrete or Water Problems Here in Seattle?

-If you think your house has a problem in one of these areas, just give us a call and lets talk about it.
+If you think your house has a problem in one of these areas, just make a quick call and talk about it.

-We can probably give you some solid advice over the phone, and we can set up a time to come over and inspect your property.
+They can probably give you some solid advice over the phone or set up a time to come over and inspect your property.

-Once we inspect your situation, we will offer a plan on how to get it fixed.
+Once they inspect your situation, they will offer a plan on how to get it fixed.

 What If I’m Not Sure If I Have a Problem or Not?